AlekhyaD/Identifying-Furnitures-using-Resnet/README.md

 Install all the dependencies using docker.
 ### Docker
 To build the image using Docker container execute the following commands into project root directory

+Make sure Docker is installed
 ```
 $ docker build -t alekhyadronavalli/furniture_classification:0.0.1.RELEASE .

+Run command: docker-compose up

+Note that if you make changes to Dockerfile or requirements.txt, you will need to run command: docker-compose build to rebuild the image.
+After running the app, it should be located at http://localhost/ (port 8000).
+Note this is an override of the default port 5000 for Flask apps, but on M1 macs, port 5000 is sometimes used by a process.
+To stop the running web server from terminal, press Control + C on the keyboard.
 ```
 # Model
 To run this, download the model and place it in the project root directory with filename as `model.h5`